itod/tdtemplateengine/README.md

 * One man's *clean, well-factored design*, is another man's *[lasanga code](http://en.wikipedia.org/wiki/Spaghetti_code "Spaghetti code - Wikipedia, the free encyclopedia")* -- too many layers.
 * MGTemplateEngine (which I believe is a single-pass architecture), offers a smaller code footprint and architecture.
 Again, if you're in the market, you should check it out too.

+####Streaming output
+TDTemplateEngine also uses `NSOutputStream` for output, rather than only offering an in-memory string output option.
+This should offer performance and memory-usage benefits for use cases where rendering a template produces large text output at runtime.